 This multimedia report features voices the Panel heard during Exchanges, roundtable meetings, and from individuals who shared their personal experiences.

-All Independent Panel videos, including personal stories from around the world, are here on the Panel’s Vimeo page.
+All Independent Panel videos, including personal stories from around the world, are here on the Panel’s Vimeo page, and in this video archive.

 Videos: presentation and news conference